 1:30pm-3:30pm Teaching practice with the Afternoon VLE

 4:30pm-6:00pm Teaching practice with the Adult Learner group.

 Is food provided with my scholarship?

-Non-perishable food is stocked in the communal kitchen at the dormitory in the advance of Student Teacher arrival, but Student Teachers should bring money for food with them.
-The basic essential food which is provided does not allow for specific dietary needs; Student Teachers purchase their own food to supplement what the College provides.
+Basic food is stocked in the communal kitchen at the dormitory on a monthly basis.
+The essential food which is provided does not allow for specific dietary needs.
+Many Student Teachers purchase their own food to supplement what the College provides.
 Past Student Teachers have recommended the amount of €25 a week for food costs beyond the essentials provided by the College.
-In the past, Student Teachers have generally bought food communally every week in their teaching teams and have cooked together.

-What do I do if a fellow Student Teacher is not behaving appropriately in shared accommodation?
+What do I do if a fellow Student Teacher is not behaving appropriately?